bepasty/bepasty-server/docs/source/user.rst

 Important stuff to remember
 ===========================

-* if you get upload credentials from an admin, do not make them available to other persons except if explicitly allowed
+* if you get credentials from an admin, do not make them available to other persons except if explicitly allowed
-* for downloading or viewing a file, all one needs is the URL (no credentials required)
 * files may go away at any time, always remember that a pastebin site is only for short-term temporary storage (how long this is depends on the site's / site admin's policy and available disk space)